 Super lice are much more difficult to eliminate.
 But not impossible!

 Super lice are posing a huge problem for millions of parents across the nation.
 After weeks and sometimes months of trying home remedies, over the counter shampoos, or natural products, parents are literally scratching their heads over what to do that will actually work!
 Pyrethrins are not working effectively, the head lice are not being killed.
 The lice eggs, or nits, are continuing to hatch and create a whole new batch of head lice every life cycle.
 What is a parent to do?
 How can we combat these super lice?
-Call Lice Clinics of America, as soon as possible.
+Call Lice Clinics of Texas, as soon as possible.